GitFlow

 Branch Already Exists

-git flow feature checkout feature-name # Switch to existing
+1234git flow feature checkout <feature-name> # Switch to existing

-git branch -D feature/feature-name # Delete and recreate
+git branch -D feature/<feature-name> # Or delete and recreate

 Merge Conflicts During Finish

-git flow feature finish feature-name # Continue finishing
+git flow feature finish <feature-name> # re-run; GitFlow resumes

 Remote Tracking Issues